Tom Cruise: Marriages and relationships

 Cruise married actress Mimi Rogers on May 9, 1987.
 They divorced on February 4, 1990.
 Rogers had grown up in Scientology and was one of its "auditors"; they met when Cruise became one of her clients.
-In a 1993 Playboy interview, Rogers discussed her split from Cruise and said that he had been considering becoming a monk, which affected their intimacy.
-Rogers later retracted the comments and claimed she had been misinterpreted.
+In a 1993 Playboy interview, Rogers discussed her split from Cruise and said he had been considering becoming a monk, which affected their intimacy.
+Rogers later retracted the comments and said she had been misinterpreted.
 According to a friend of Rogers, "Tom, his agents and certain studios were furious about what Mimi said in Playboy.
 She was told in no uncertain terms that her career would be over unless she put things right."
 Rogers received a divorce settlement.

 Cruise met his second wife, actress Nicole Kidman, on the set of their film Days of Thunder (1990).
 The couple married on December 24, 1990.
 They adopted two children: Isabella Jane (born 1992) and Connor Antony (born 1995).
 On February 5, 2001, the couple's spokesperson announced their separation.
 Cruise filed for divorce two days later, and their marriage was dissolved later that year, with Cruise citing irreconcilable differences.
-Kidman stated that their marriage failed because at the time, she "was a child" who "needed to grow up."
+Kidman said their marriage failed because at the time, she "was a child" who "needed to grow up".
 According to former church spokesperson and board member Mike Rinder, the Church of Scientology used various means to push the couple to break up, including pressuring Cruise into more auditing and tapping Kidman's phone.
 In a 2007 interview with Marie Claire, Kidman noted the incorrect reporting of a miscarriage early in her marriage: "It was wrongly reported as miscarriage by everyone who picked up the story.
 So it's huge news, and it didn't happen.
 I had a miscarriage at the end of my marriage, but I had an ectopic pregnancy at the beginning of my marriage."

 Cruise was next romantically linked with Penélope Cruz, his co-star in Vanilla Sky (2001).
 Their three-year relationship ended in 2004.
-An article in the October 2012 issue of Vanity Fair stated that several sources have said that after the breakup with Cruz, Scientologist leaders launched a secret project to find Cruise a new girlfriend.
+The October 2012 issue of Vanity Fair reported that several sources said that after he broke up with Cruz, Scientologist leaders launched a secret project to find Cruise a new girlfriend.
 According to those sources, a series of "auditions" of Scientologist actresses resulted in a short-lived relationship with Iranian-British actress Nazanin Boniadi, who subsequently left Scientology.
 Scientology and Cruise's lawyers issued strongly worded denials and threatened to sue, accusing Vanity Fair of "shoddy journalism" and "religious bigotry".
 Journalist Roger Friedman later reported that he received an email from director and ex-Scientologist Paul Haggis confirming the story.